FabricMC/fabric-docs/develop/blocks/block-entity-renderer.md

 @[code transcludeWith=:::1](@/reference/latest/src/client/java/com/example/docs/rendering/blockentity/CounterBlockEntityRenderer.java)

-The new class has a constructor with `BlockEntityRendererFactory.Context` as a parameter.
+The new class has a constructor with `BlockEntityRendererProvider.Context` as a parameter.
 The `Context` has a few useful rendering utilities, like the `ItemRenderer` or `TextRenderer`.
-Also, by including a constructor like this, it becomes possible to use the constructor as the `BlockEntityRendererFactory` functional interface itself:
+Also, by including a constructor like this, it becomes possible to use the constructor as the `BlockEntityRendererProvider` functional interface itself:

 @[code transcludeWith=:::1](@/reference/latest/src/client/java/com/example/docs/ExampleModBlockEntityRenderer.java)